 See General Rules above.

-Notes for Commercial Drone Services operations in Hong Kong
+Notes for operating Commercial Drone Services in Hong Kong

 Regardless of the weight of the UAV used, commercial pilots are required to report planned maneuvers to CAD.
 When reporting, you must demonstrate your pilot abilities.
 Additionally, you must submit an operations manual containing emergency procedures.